gridiron-zone/huddle/CONTRIBUTING.md

 ## Testing

-Tests can be run by running `make test` at the top level of the Desmos repository.
+Tests can be run by running `make test` at the top level of the Huddle repository.

 We expect tests to use `require` or `assert` rather than `t.Skip` or `t.Fail`, unless there is a reason to do otherwise.